marianmeres/dtokit/README.md

 - Your data comes from a trusted source (your own backend)
 - You want minimal runtime overhead
-- The OpenAPI types are your source of truth
+- Your schema types are your source of truth

-If you need full runtime validation, consider using `openapi-zod-client` to generate Zod schemas.
+If you need full runtime validation, consider using Zod or similar libraries.

 ### Why the double function call `createDtoFactory<S>()(field)`?